UKCloud/ukcloud.pingdom/README.md

 ## Testing

-There are some basic testing playbooks in the /tests folder which exercise the uptime_check and maintenance_window modules.
+There are some basic integration test playbooks in the /tests folder which exercise the uptime_check and maintenance_window modules.
 The playbooks require a Pingdom API key is passed in a variable called `vault_apikey`.
 Ansible Vault is one way to pass in this parameter.

-The tests will create uptime checks and maintenance windows in Pingdom which will need to be manually deleted until `state: absent` is implemented in the modules.
+The integration tests require a valid Pingdom account and will create uptime checks and maintenance windows in Pingdom which need to be manually deleted afterwards.

 See [here](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html#testing-collections) also.